Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 The TV Room

 One of the most distinctive rooms in Graceland is the TV room, located in the basement.
 This room is a testament to Elvis’s love for entertainment and technology.
 Decorated in bold black and yellow tones, the room features three televisions mounted side by side to watch multiple news broadcasts simultaneously.
-The room also has a mirrored ceiling, adding to the eclectic and vibrant ambiance.

 The Pool Room